-William Morris’ first commercial premise, making, selling and repairing bicycles.
+William Morris’ first commercial premises, making, selling and repairing bicycles and motorcycles.

 48 High Street, Oxford, OX1 4AP

 In 1892, William Morris set up his own cycle business, using the back of his parents’ home as a workshop, and the front room as a showroom.